2022 Defense BudgetUpdated: December 27, 2022

 The National Defense Authorization Act (NDAA) sets spending for military pay and benefits, defense operations and national-security programs for each fiscal year.

-The United States Senate passed the 2022 defense budget on Wednesday, Dec.
+President Joe Biden signed the FY2022 NDAA into law on Dec.
+27, 2021.
+The United States Senate had passed the 2022 defense budget on Wednesday, Dec.
 15, after the House forwarded its version of the bill for consideration on Dec.
 7.

 In all, the 2022 defense budget allots $768.2 billion for national defense programs – that’s about a 2% increase – or $25 billion – from the Biden administration’s original budget request.